 3. Take a break

 How best to self-soothe varies from one individual to another.
 Taking a walk around the block and observing nature helps some people.
-Others decide to channel their energy into another activity like watching a funny video or talking to a friend.
+Others decide to channel their energy into another activity like watching a funny video or talking to a friend, or spending some quality time with a loved one.
+Pragati explains what taking a break during emotional flooding in relationships can feel like, “After you’ve anchored yourself with your breath, tell your partner that you need a minute to collect yourself and your thoughts.

 4. Analyze your emotions